Start9Labs/documentation/site/source/misc-guides/tor-ff.rst

     .. group-tab:: Linux

+        .. caution:: If you cannot connect after following this guide, your Firefox may be installed in a jailed environment, such as an AppImage, Flatpak, or SNAP.
+Please try an alternate install method that does not isolate the regular filesystem from Firefox.

         #.
 Ensure you are already :ref:`running Tor on your Linux machine <tor-linux>`.

         #.
 Download the `Proxy Auto Config` file to inform Firefox how to resolve `.onion` URLs.
 You can get Start9's standard file from a terminal, by using: